KoslickiLab/YACHT/README.md

 YACHT is a mathematically rigorous hypothesis test for the presence or absence of organisms in a metagenomic sample, based on average nucleotide identity (ANI).

+The associated publication can be found here: https://academic.oup.com/bioinformatics/article/40/2/btae047/7588873

-The associated preprint can be found at:  https://doi.org/10.1101/2023.04.18.537298.
+And the preprint can be found at:  https://doi.org/10.1101/2023.04.18.537298.

 Please cite via:

->Koslicki, D., White, S., Ma, C., & Novikov, A. (2023).
-YACHT: an ANI-based statistical test to detect microbial presence/absence in a metagenomic sample. bioRxiv, 2023-04.
+>Koslicki, D., White, S., Ma, C., & Novikov, A. (2024).
+YACHT: an ANI-based statistical test to detect microbial presence/absence in a metagenomic sample.
+Bioinformatics, 40(2), btae047.

 </br>